We’d told people that we didn’t care if our child was a boy or a girl (and, surprise, our “girl” was really a boy), just that our child was healthy.

 So…maybe it’s time to be a little more specific aboout what we want for Leaf, so we don’t have to take such a meandering path to get to that point.
 A healthy full term pregnancy.
 A VBAC.
 A baby healthy enough to come home with me when I leave the hospital, without complications or additional follow-ups with specialists.
 A baby who breastfeeds easily.
 Milk that comes in quickly and a good milk supply with no fenugreek (I can’t stand the smell of that stuff).

-And I really wouldn’t mind at all if it is a girl. 🙂Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+And I really wouldn’t mind at all if it is a girl. 🙂Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio